Five prominent rings.

 - Delicate serifs will continue to reign, but now is an excellent time to experiment with typography.
 Go bold and go big.
 Keep in mind that it may appear boxy.
 Likewise, 70s-inspired disco fonts are making quite the comeback.

 - Characterized by blurred backgrounds, Glassmorphism creates a frosted glass effect.
 To create this effect, place light or dark elements on colorful multi-layer backgrounds.
 As you add another layer of a blurry effect to the background of the elements, it appears as though it’s morphed into frosted glass.
+To simplify the process, designers often rely on specialized software known as a background remover, which seamlessly extracts subjects from their original backgrounds, facilitating the creation of stunning Glassmorphism designs with ease.

 - Were you aware that 22% of internet users buy groceries using voice assistants?
 If you didn’t, now is a good time to incorporate voice user interfaces in your design or product.